masoudrayat/SolarWind-ML-Prediction-Optimization/README.md

 ### Conclusion

 The Random Forest model exhibited the strongest performance, achieving an accuracy rate of 98%.
-This result highlights its considerable potential for accurately predicting solar and wind energy production, making it a highly effective tool for optimising renewable energy output.
+This result highlights its considerable potential for accurately predicting solar and wind energy production, making it a highly effective tool for optimizing renewable energy output.